Loading

 The Five Processes of Supply Chain Management

-There are five basic components to supply chain management that cover the core processes involved in everything from production and product development to delivery:
+There are five basic components that cover the core SCM processes involved in everything from production and product development to delivery:

 1. Planning